akifunal/JavaScript/Datamuse API- test/README.md

 The Datamuse API is a lexical search service for developers.

-In this small project, I tried to make a GET request to the Datamyse API to search for words that rhyme.
+In this small project, I tried to make a GET request to the Datamuse API to search for words that rhyme.